Magnesium for Menopause

 • Irritable bowel syndrome

 Monitoring serum magnesium concentrations can help identify deficiencies and guide appropriate supplementation to alleviate symptoms.
+Measuring ionized magnesium levels provides a more accurate assessment of magnesium status, especially in evaluating its impact on conditions like osteoporosis and cardiovascular health.

 If ongoing sleep problems are a concern for you, supplementing a healthy diet with a natural sleep aid containing magnesium glycinate, like our Sleep supplement, will help support your sleep-wake cycle and get you back on track.